ProbablePrime/Repro-ReactiveUI-MVVM-Sum-Filter/README.md

 -
 But I want to understand the most Idiomatic way to do this, but everything I'm trying to do seems to overcomplicate it.

+You can find the main heavy lifters in the only MVVM View Model [here](https://github.com/ProbablePrime/Repro-ReactiveUI-MVVM-Sum-Filter/blob/main/AvaloniaApplication6/ViewModels/MainWindowViewModel.cs)

 ![](https://i.probableprime.co.uk/230411-Mq5Zkl8eWq8AuLZFI2Bj.gif)